When I turned 60 and decided that I want to live at least 40 more years, I started my 100th Year Project, not knowing how it would change my life.

 I know that if I don’t keep up my exercise, I might not like how 85 feels.
 I’ve discovered that learning something new every day may be the secret to happier long life.

-I joined a writing group recently and a class member mentioned a book I might enjoy, The 100-Year Life: Living and Working in an Age of Longevity by Lynda Gratton and Andrew Scott.
+Have you heard of The 100-Year Life: Living and Working in an Age of Longevity by Lynda Gratton and Andrew Scott?

 The authors ask us to think about what our 70- or 80- or 100-year-old selves would think of us.
 “Can you be sure that the decisions you are making now will stand up to the scrutiny of your future self?”